Rotax Fuel Systems

 Rotax Fuel System

-Fuel flows from the tank (which, as mentioned, should contain a coarse filter and a water drain) to a fuel cock, gascolator with drain at the lowest point in the aircraft, fine filter to the mechanical fuel pump on the engine near the gearbox.
+Fuel flows from the tank (which, as already mentioned, should contain a coarse filter and a water drain) to a fuel valve/cock, gascolator with drain at the lowest point in the aircraft, fine filter before the mechanical fuel pump on the engine near the gearbox.
 A return line is fitted to avoid formation of vapor lock.
-See image to the right.
+See the image to the right.

 The optional electric fuel pump should be installed after the fine filter (to protect the pump) and before the mechanical pump.
 The pump should then be operated just before engine start and during maneuvers, take off and landings.
 In case of engine failure you will switch the pump on too as part of the engine failure checklist.